ms/buildtogether.tech/unused/novices.md

 presents over forty other misconceptions that teachers can also try to clear up, many of which are also discussed in <cite>Qian2017</cite>'s survey.

-The mistakes novices make can tell us what to prioritize in our teaching, but it turns out that most teachers don't know how common different kinds of mistakes actually are.
-The largest study of this is <cite>Brown2017</cite>, which found that mismatched quotes and parentheses are the most common type of errors in novice Java programs, but also the easiest to fix, while some mistakes (like putting the condition of an `if` in `{…}` instead of `(…)` are most often made only once.
-Unsurprisingly, mistakes that produce compiler errors are fixed much faster than ones that don't.
-Some mistakes, however, are made many times, like invoking methods with the wrong arguments (e.g., passing a string instead of an integer).

-<cite>Brown2017</cite> also compared the mistakes novices actually make with what
-their teachers thought they made.
-They found that, "…educators formed only a weak consensus about which mistakes are most frequent, that their rankings bore only a moderate correspondence to the students in the…data, and that educators' experience had no effect on this level of agreement."
-For example, mistaking `=` (assignment) and `==` (equality) wasn't nearly as common as most teachers believed.

 More than a decade ago, <cite>McCauley2008</cite> wrote, "It is surprising how little page space is devoted to bugs and debugging in most introductory programming textbooks."
 Little has changed since: there are hundreds of books